Laboratorio-de-Pedometria/SoilData-integration/README.md

 using SIRGAS 2000 (EPSG:4674) as the coordinate reference system.

 The data cleaning procedures adopted are described in detail below.
-The other data standardization and harmonization procedures are described in the help pages of the febr package for R at https://www.pedometria.org/software/febr/.
+The other data standardization and harmonization procedures are described in the help pages of the `febr` package for R at https://www.pedometria.org/software/febr/.

 ## Contributors

+The following people contributed to the data processing (in alphabetical order):

 - Beatriz Hiyori Hamada (Universidade Tecnológica Federal do Paraná)
 - Eloi Ribeiro (ISRIC - World Soil Information)
+- Glauber José Vaz (Embrapa Informática Agropecuária)
 - João Herbert Moreira Viana (Embrapa Milho e Sorgo)
 - Mikael Pereira Messias (Universidade Tecnológica Federal do Paraná)
 - Maria Eduarda Vilas Boas Alves (Universidade Tecnológica Federal do Paraná)